timsavage/self-authority/README.md

 A simple tool for managing your own Certificate Authority.

-The primary use-case is for assigning certificates to services around your home or small office lab that does not require a publicly signed certificate.
+The primary use-case is for assigning certificates to services around your home or small office lab that do not require publicly signed certificates.

 ## Install